-Almost a decade after the compilation of the 2003 study, the RWMC-RF decided to re-examine its messages in light of current experience and update the document.
+Almost a decade after the compilation of the 2003 study, the RWMC-RF determined to re-examine its messages, confront them with current experience and update that document.

 The new study observes that trends in regulatory role, image and practice that had appeared at the beginning of the 2000s have deepened and spread in the ensuing decade - reflecting similar trends throughout the field of radioactive waste management.
-This publication focuses, in particular, on the present-day role of the regulatory system in the development of national radioactive waste repository programmes.
-However, many of the trends are likely to be relevant to broader nuclear regulatory activities.
+This publication focuses in particular on the present-day role of the regulatory system in the development of national radioactive waste repository programmes.
+Many trends, however, likely concern the broader nuclear regulatory area as well.